LAPIS is a fast web API for massive open virus sequencing databases: Discussion

+The unique filtering, aggregation, and download functionalities supported by LAPIS, coupled with high computational efficiency, make LAPIS a key resource for the real-time analysis of genomic sequencing data from ongoing outbreaks.
+LAPIS is currently available for all openly accessible SARS-CoV-2\footnote{\href{https://lapis.cov-spectrum.org/open}{https://lapis.cov-spectrum.org/open}} and mpox\footnote{\href{https://mpox-lapis.genspectrum.org}{https://mpox-lapis.genspectrum.org}} sequencing data on GenBank \cite{Benson2017}.
+We also maintain a private SARS-CoV-2 instance with sequencing data from GISAID \cite{Elbe2017-gisaid}, which serves as the backend for our CoV-Spectrum dashboard\footnote{\href{https://cov-spectrum.org}{https://cov-spectrum.org}}.

+LAPIS' SARS-CoV-2 instances highlight the value of this approach as dataset size grows.
+As of January 2023, more than 14,500,000 SARS-CoV-2 sequences are available on GISAID, reaching a size of over 400 GB.
+LAPIS is capable of querying this entire dataset efficiently, supporting an interactive user experience on our CoV-Spectrum dashboard.
+CoV-Spectrum mainly presents aggregated data: it visualizes temporal, geographic, and mutational distributions of variants through a large variety of charts, tables, and maps.
+It solely uses LAPIS for retrieving genomic data and thanks to the flexibility of LAPIS, it was possible to develop new features in CoV-Spectrum without the need of extending or adapting LAPIS.

+With LAPIS' mpox instance, we demonstrated the adaptability of the API approach.
+At the start of the mpox outbreak in 2022, within a few days of the release of the first sequence, we set up a LAPIS instance to support rapid sharing and easy access to open genomic data.
+It was accompanied by the MpoxSpectrum dashboard\footnote{\href{https://mpox.genspectrum.org}{https://mpox.genspectrum.org}} which, in addition to providing overview plots, enabled users to look up samples, download pre-processed metadata and aligned sequences, and open them in the Nextclade tool.
+To use the Nextclade integration feature, users can select sequences of interest on the MpoxSpectrum dashboard and Nextclade will download the sequences from LAPIS for quality analysis.
+Further, just four hours after we publicized LAPIS for mpox on Twitter, Taxonium announced the launch of a mpox service using LAPIS data as data source \cite{Sanderson_TaxoniumTweet2022, Sanderson_2022}.

-We envision APIs to facilitate rapid data querying and analysis.
-In particular, LAPIS is easily extendable to other organisms.
-For monkeypox, within a few days of the release of the first sequence, a LAPIS instance was set up by the LAPIS developers.
-LAPIS can also be configured and run by independent groups interested in organisms which are not yet available through LAPIS.
-This is akin to the way Nextstrain publishes phylogenetic analyses for a limited number of pathogens, but also provides the same tools used to make the analyses as open source such that researchers can set up their own analyses.
-With this open source philosophy, we hope to increase the incentive for data sharing in the public domain: with the support of the API, researchers can directly analyze their deposited data within the global genomic context.
+These successes highlight that LAPIS fills a necessary role in addressing common challenges for accessing and analyzing genomic sequencing data.
+As demonstrated with mpox, LAPIS is easily extendable to other organisms.
+While supporting a new pathogen currently requires changes to the code base, we are actively working to generalize the LAPIS code to enable users to deploy instances with their own data and for other pathogens, possibly containing additional private metadata, via a configuration file.
+This will allow independent groups to run LAPIS instances for different use cases, akin to how Nextstrain publishes phylogenetic analyses for a limited number of pathogens but also provides the same analysis tools as an open-source resource for researchers to set up their own analyses.
+We hope to increase the incentive for data sharing in the public domain with this open-source philosophy: with the support of the API, researchers can directly analyze their own shared data within the global genomic context.